LocaChange PC User Guide

 As you select a destination, the sidebar will pop up.
 It shows you the destination information including the place name, coordinates, and the distance.
 Click Move.

 Your location will be changed to Vancouver immediately.
-The all location-based applications on your iPhone will be changed to Vancouver as well.
+The all location-based applications on your devices will be changed to Vancouver as well.

 Step 1: Choose Jump Teleport Mode